 The Wall Safes are very inexpensively priced.
 I take it that’s part of the content?

 Sure.
 First off, they could be assigned to another, art-adjacent category of invented communication — as you know, I’m interested in high entertainment and concrete comedy; see my books about them — and the pricing ought to reflect that ambiguity.
-Secondly, the Wall Safes are priced to participate in two economies Where the pop economy looks to sell as many affordable units as possible and the fine art economy wants to sell the unique thing for the highest possible price, the point of intersection of the two economies is unstable.
+Secondly, the Wall Safes are priced to participate in two economies.
+Where the pop economy looks to sell as many affordable units as possible and the fine art economy wants to sell the unique thing for the highest possible price, the point of intersection of the two economies is unstable.
 That instability appeals to me.

 Selling art for a lot of money — personally I was never comfortable with that.
 Even in the early days, when I was at the white hot center of things in downtown New York, after working for Warhol, then educating myself by doing interviews with artists, eventually finding my way to Nature Morte in the East Village, mid-‘80s, very happy years, the market side of art never inspired me.
 I sold things, sure, but I was in it for the intellectual fun — an attitude toward the art game that used to be common then but, due to the cost of an art education today and the cost of real estate, is more rare now.